4lch4-Industries/JSON-Schemas/Espanso/README.md

    - This line defines the files that the schema should be applied to.
    - The standard Espanso config file is `default.yml` or `default.yaml`.
    - Packages can either be nested in the `user` directory, or within a `packages` directory.
+   - All of them should be under an `espanso` directory, so that's the first check.

 At this point, you can reload VS Code and open an Espanso config file to see it in action: